theosotr/gasket-sp-eval/README.md

   This image contains all data and dependencies.

-Gasket is available as open-source software under the GNU General Public License v3.0, and can also be reached through the following
+Gasket is available as open-source software under the Apache-2.0 License, and can also be reached through the following
 repository: https://github.com/grgalex/gasket.

 # Requirements

-__Note: This artifact has been tested on a 64-bits Ubuntu machine.
+__Note: This artifact has been tested on a 64-bit Ubuntu machine.
 Nevertheless, our Docker image works on any given operating system that supports Docker.__